Mesothelioma Survivor Stories

 - Treatment: Surgery and chemotherapy

 When Mike Matmuller was diagnosed with pleural mesothelioma at just 29 years old, doctors told him he had less than a year to live.
-However, after four rounds of chemotherapy and EPP surgery, Mike was declared cancer-free.
+However, after surgery and four rounds of chemotherapy, Mike was declared cancer-free.

 After his treatments, Mike and his wife had a baby girl in 2016.
 Mike’s daughter motivated him to dedicate his life to advocating for more research funding to find a cure for mesothelioma.